csiro-robotics/foresttrav/README.md

 ```

 ## Building the docker image and the source code
-Firtst, navigate to the sub-directory `docker` inside the repo and build the base image using `docker build . ` command.
+First, navigate to the sub-directory `docker` inside the repo and build the base image using `docker build -t nve_ml_ros:latest .` command.
+The devcontainer will try to mount the `/home/${USER}/data` directory.
+Either create this directory or change the mount command in [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json#l45)

-Sedondly, build the docker image using vscode using `Dev Container`
+Secondly, build the docker image using vscode using `Dev Container`
-1. Open vscode with , `CTRL-P` and choose `Dev Conainters: Build and Open`
+1. Open vscode with , `CTRL-P` and choose `Dev Containers: Build and Open`
 2. In the root directory of the repo build it using `colcon` with the following command or use the `build task`, `CTRL-SHIFT-B` and `Build`:

    ```bash